sbates130272/fio-stuff/README.md

 things like the latency files to generate interesting datasets for plotting.

-## Quick Start (Latency plot)
+## Quick Start (Latency)

-1. Ensure fio and python are installed.
+1. Ensure fio is installed and on the path.
+2. cd into top-level folder.
+3. Check that the defaults in ./fio-scripts/latency.sh are to you liking and match your system.
+4. sudo ./fio-scripts/latency.sh [NB you may not need sudo depending on permissions].
+5. This should create two file called ${DEVICE}_read_lat.1.log and
+${DEVICE}_write_lat.1.log.
+6. The log file currently consist of 4 columns as explained in the fio HOWTO.
+These are time, latency (us), direction (0=read), size (B).